At a Glance

 How much does parking cost for the NFL Draft?

-Downtown garages are expected to charge $50-100+ during draft weekend.
+Downtown garages are expected to charge $125-250+ per day during draft weekend.
 North Shore lots that are open could reach $100+.
 SpotHero pre-booking ranges from $10.99 for suburban lots to $220+ for North Shore.
-Rivers Casino is offering a $500 four-day parking package.
+Rivers Casino offers a 4-day advance pass for $500 (April 22-25, 24/7 in/out) or $250/day day-of with no re-entry.
+All parking is cashless.
+Use the ParkPGH app for real-time garage availability.

 Is there free parking near the NFL Draft?